-POTTSVILLE SCHOOL DISTRICT PARENT and FAMILY ENGAGEMENT REQUIRED FORM FOR HIGH SCHOOL, JR. HIGH, MIDDLE GRADES AND ELEMENTARY
+POTTSVILLE SCHOOL DISTRICT PARENT INVOLVEMENT REQUIRED FORM FOR HIGH SCHOOL, JR. HIGH, MIDDLE GRADES AND ELEMENTARY

-2019-2020 Title I, Part A - Parent/Family Student Compact (K-6)
+2017-2018 Title I, Part A - Parent Student Compact (K-6)

-(See additional information about the District Parent/Family Involvement Plan on pp. 23-26 of handbook and Individual School Plans on building website) Parent and family engagement plays a vital role in the success of every student's education.
+(See additional information about the District Parental Involvement Plan on pp. 25-27 of handbook and Individual School Plans on building website)

+Parent Involvement plays a vital role in the success of every student's education.
 Studies continuously support that parent and guardian involvement in their children's education at home improves student achievement and that parent involvement at school results in higher long-term student achievement.
-In compliance with the State of Arkansas Act 603 of 2003 and the Secondary Education Act, Pottsville Schools (K-12) have implemented Parent and Family Engagement Plans to provide a coordinated effort to address student needs.
-Pottsville Elementary School and Pottsville Middle Grades, and the parents/families of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESEA) (participating children), agree that this compact outlines how the parents, the families, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State's high standards.
+In compliance with the State of Arkansas Act 603 of 2003 and the Secondary Education Act, Pottsville Schools (K-12) have implemented Parental Involvement Plans to provide a coordinated effort to address student needs.
+Pottsville Elementary School and Pottsville Middle Grades, and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESEA) (participating children), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State's high standards.